flybywiresim/docs/docs/start/autopilot-fbw.md

     * Use modern flight model (legacy flight model is not supported)
     * It's crucial for the Autothrust system to have properly setup detents.
 Ensure that you have enough dead zone around the detents.
     * Typical issues when this is not done properly: constantly flashing "LVR CLB", FLX / TOGA not engaging or ATHR not holding speed correctly (the latter can also happen when in CLB/OP CLB or DES/OP DES and flying manually -> in that case you need to take care of holding speed with pitch)
+    * any mod or add-on that changes the physics or has impact on the flight model are **not supported**

 ***

+## Reporting issues

+When reporting issues please take the following into account:
+    * read the known and typical issues to be sure it's not already known or can be solved that way
+    * have a look at your fps
+    * note down which flight condition you are (in flight, on ground)
+    * note down what the FMA showed (or take a screenshot)
+    * you can press the DFDR button (right of the throttle levers and above the TCAS panel) to mark an event
+    * if you ask for support you might be asked for a FDR file, those can be found in the work folder (see below)

+### Work folder location

+#### Microsoft Store Version

+The work folder can be found here:
+`%LOCALAPPDATA%\Packages\Microsoft.FlightSimulator_8wekyb3d8bbwe\LocalState\packages\flybywire-aircraft-a320-neo\work\`

+#### Steam Version

+The work folder can be found here:
+`%APPDATA%\Microsoft Flight Simulator\Packages\flybywire-aircraft-a320-neo\work\`

 ## Custom Autopilot and Autothrust System incl. new Engine model